-If you're on a mission to find the perfect plant to grow in your home or garden, chances are you'll find it in the succulent section of your favorite plant nursery.
+If you are on a mission to find the perfect plant to grow in your home or garden, chances are you will find it in the succulent section of your favorite plant nursery.

-You'll only have about 20,000 choices.
-This very large plant group includes varieties that range from hardy types that will survive winter freezes to tropical ones that work well outdoors in warm climates and can be overwintered in pots indoors in regions where the temperature begins to plummet in the fall.
-There are kinds that do well in full sun and others that prefer shade.
+You will only have about 20,000 choices.
+This large group includes plants that range from hardy types that will survive winter freezes to tropical ones that work well outdoors in warm climates and can be overwintered in pots indoors in regions where the temperature begins to plummet in fall.
+Some do well in full sun, and others prefer shade.
 In other words, there are succulents for all types of growing conditions.

 What is Succulent?

 While such diversity in so large a plant group sounds great, you might be wondering what to look for when you go to the nursery.
 That is not as simple as it might sound.
 Botanists disagree on the definition of a succulent.
 One thing they do agree on is that succulents are much more than cactus.
 Perhaps that is why succulent growers are fond of this saying: All cacti are succulents, but not all succulents are cacti.
 To keep it simple, maybe the best way to think of succulents is to think of them as plants that store water in their tissues.

 How to Decide What is Hardy?